airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 ```

 Some notes on the above code:
-1. Airbyte connectors are CLIs which communicate via stdout, so the output of the command is simply a JSON string formatted according to the Airbyte Specification.
+1. As described in the [specification](https://docs.airbyte.io/architecture/airbyte-specification#key-takeaways), Airbyte connectors are CLIs which communicate via stdout, so the output of the command is simply a JSON string formatted according to the Airbyte Specification.
 So to "return" a value we use `print` to output the return value to stdout.
 2. All Airbyte commands can output log messages that take the form `{"type":"LOG", "log":"message"}`, so we create a helper method `log(message)` to allow logging.

 Now if we run `python source.py spec` we should see the specification printed out: